 In the portraits, we see hints at what their job entails.
-Based in rural, quiet areas, there's often a lot of waiting around, so the women tend to their gardens, carry out maintenance or sort other menial chores.
-But much of their shift is spent inside little railway houses, built specifically for them, adjacent to the tracks.
+Based in rural, quiet areas, there's often much waiting around, so the women tend to their gardens, carry out maintenance or sort out other menial chores.
+But much of their shift is spent inside tiny railway houses, built specifically for them, adjacent to the tracks.
 It's these quaint buildings that feature most prominently in Maslov's work.
 "Ukraine's railroad ladies are a kind of lighthouse: a symbol of how certain things in this country stand firm in the present as a defiant nod to the past," explains Maslov.

-Proudly posing in their smart uniforms, Maslov puts them centre stage against backdrops that look as though they were taken decades ago, rather than in the last few years.
+Proudly posing in their smart uniforms, Maslov puts them centre stage against backdrops that look like they were taken decades ago rather than in the last few years.
 It's as though Ukraine is holding onto a past that no longer exists.

 Known for his social documentary portraits, it was a project that took Maslov to all four corners of the Eastern Europe country.
 "In a storm, it's often hard to see the lighthouse," adds Maslov.
 "Ukraine's railroad ladies are a kind of lighthouse: a symbol of how certain things in this country stand firm in the present as a defiant nod to the past.
 Unfazed by the passing of trains and time, they are here to stay."